neuronchain/neuronchain/README.md

     rpc-endpoint = 127.0.0.1:8090

-**NOTE:** Currently(2017-09-04) a full node need 40GB of RAM to operate and required memory is growing fast.
-To start a node with reduced RAM check the following: [Memory reduction for nodes](https://github.com/bitshares/bitshares-core/wiki/Memory-reduction-for-nodes).
+**NOTE:** Currently(2018-02-04) a full node need 40GB of RAM to operate and required memory is growing fast.
 After starting the witness node again, in a separate terminal you can run:

     ./programs/cli_wallet/cli_wallet